WalletWasabi/WasabiDoc/README.md

 Just like the Wasabi wallet software, this documentation is libre and open source under the [MIT license](LICENSE).
 Not only do we appreciate the contributoin of peers, but we desperately need it!
 If you have a question, [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues) and if you know the answer, then [make a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).

-The documentation has three main pillars, each of them have a separate folder for proper structure: [Why Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/why-wasabi), [Using Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/using-wasabi), and [Building Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/building-wasabi), as well as an independent [Frequently Asked Question](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/FAQ).
-Please consider this repsoitory structure for hyperlinks, and use relative links whenever possible, for example `[What is a CoinJoin?](FAQ-Introduction.md#what-is-a-coinjoin)`.

-The [graphical documentation](https://docs.wasabiwallet.io) is built with [VuePress](https://v1.vuepress.vuejs.org/), and the sidebar navigation can be [edited here](https://github.com/zkSNACKs/WasabiDoc/blob/master/docs/.vuepress/config.js).

-If you have front end skills and would like to help improve the theme/look of the website, we welcome your input!
-Check out the [VuePress documentation](https://v1.vuepress.vuejs.org/) for details on how it works.

-On the other hand, if you'd like to contribute to the content of the site, know that you do not need to understand/deal with VuePress at all!
-You can make PRs pertaining to the markdown files in the `/docs/` directory, and if accepted, the merged changes will automatically be integrated into the documentation website by VuePress.
+If you'd like to contribute to the content of the site, you can make PRs pertaining to the markdown files in the `/docs/` directory, and if accepted, the merged changes will automatically be integrated into the documentation website by VuePress.
+Know that you do not need to understand/deal with VuePress at all in this case.

+To ensure a swift start to your productive contribution, please see the [contribution checklist](https://docs.wasabiwallet.io/building-wasabi/ContributionChecklist.html), and the below best practices.

 ### Writing Conventions